osuran/azure-artifacts/wso2as/README.md

 Below steps are invloved in deploying azure artifacts

 * Create a Service Principal and bind it to an application
-* Create the VM image
+* Capture the VM image
 * Copy existing VM image
 * Update the parameters.json
 * Run the deploy.sh

 You create a service principal and bind it to an application so that the Azure login process can be automated.
-Then if you intend to have your own VM images instead of the VM images provided by WSO2, you can create those VM images, otherwise just igonre this step and jump to the nest step where you copy already created VM images to your Azure Storage Account.
+Then if you intend to have your own VM images instead of the VM images provided by WSO2, you can capture those VM images, otherwise just igonre this step and jump to the nest step where you copy already created VM images to your Azure Storage Account.
 After that update the parameters.json according to your deployment and run the deploy.sh .

 ### 1) Create a Service Principal and bind it to an application